bugworm/BorderlandsPatcher/README.md

 Repository with custom pathces: https://github.com/BLCM/BLCMods

-Beta patcher can download patches from this repo

 Also there is a patched file `engine.upk` for Linux/Mac, instructions: https://www.reddit.com/r/Borderlands/comments/5y35js/community_patch_for_linuxand_probably_mac/ and Syntax Highlighting for Kate Editor.
 Put `bpf.xml` file to `C:\Users\username\AppData\Local\katepart5\syntax` (`~/.local/share/org.kde.syntax-highlighting/syntax` on linux) and restart Kate if you have it launched.
 If you don't have this directory you can create it or launch update for syntax(`Settings > Configure Kate > Open/Save > Modes & Filetypes > Download Highlighting Files`) and it will create needed dir.
 It will be used by default for *.bpf files, but you can use it for *.txt files too.
 It can be on with `Tools > Mode(Highlighting) > Other > Borderlands Patch File`.